It still hurts, doesn’t it?

-But it’s time to move on from all that, because Gareth Southgate’s lads will face Croatia once again in the UEFA Nations League, with their first match taking place in Rijeka on Friday.
+But it’s time to move on from all that, because Gareth Southgate’s lads will face Croatia once again in the UEFA Nations League, with top spot in the group up for grabs.

 It’s fair to say that England up against Croatia certainly brings back some mixed emotions – and not just because of the World Cup – with the two nations once huge rivals on the international stage.

 It all started back in 2006, when England were going through a somewhat transitional phase.

 The so-called Golden Generation had flopped at Euro 2004 and the recent World Cup, which meant manager Sven-Goran Eriksson packed his bags and David Beckham stepped down as captain.

 Steven McClaren was given the big job in mid-2006 and John Terry was made captain, while the future was pinned firmly on Wayne Rooney.

 The Three Lions were drawn into qualifying Group E for Euro 2008, with the likes of Croatia, Russia and Israel seen as their biggest opponents.

 But let’s be honest, England were rubbish under McClaren.

 The writing was on the wall after only a couple of qualifiers, when England narrowly beat Macedonia 1-0 before being held to a disappointing 0-0 at Old Trafford.